So many typefaces. So little time.

 Are you promoting old typefaces versus new ones?

 It would seem that because many new and popular typefaces are not included in this work (like the ever-popular Gotham by HF&J), that there is a bias against new typefaces designed by living type designers over and against old typefaces designed by generations of past type designers.
 This is not the case.
 There is simply a logistical, mechanical, and numerical limit to what we could include in a work of this nature.
+Think of it: 100 fonts times 100 fonts would be a book 10,000 pages long.

 Should designers buy new typefaces?